TotallyMonica/twitch-admin/README.md

 ## Known bugs

  * Seems to not like being in extremely active chats, unable to define what that means at the moment
+ * Ping play a part in the stability, but this has not yet been confirmed.
+Difficult to confirm since twitch doesn't respond to ping requests